solazs/qurep/doc/rest.md

 POST   | update user with ID 1        | create a new user DELETE | delete user with ID 1        | delete users listed in body

-The newly/created or modified resource is sent back to the client upon a successful POST call.
+The newly/created or modified resource is sent back to the client in response to any successful POST call.

 DELETE /users expects an array of ID-s to delete from the collection.